 Yep, you read that right…

-In 2011 Betfair premium charge team reportedly removed £52,000 from one customer account for ‘premium charge avoidance’.
+In 2011 the Betfair premium charge team reportedly removed £52,000 from one customer account for ‘premium charge avoidance’.
 The harshest point being they seem to be able to act as judge, jury and executioner all in one foul swoop.
 There’s a full article here courtesy of the telegraph should you want to read it (it’s fairly long).

 I couldn’t see any other articles online at the time of writing so would assume he didn’t get it back.
 A scary prospect for most.